 And I’m going to join it to my OLTP schema.

-Let’s go back out to the schema, to my, to my OLTP schema, right?
+Let’s go back out to the schema to my OLTP schema.

-And I’m going to actually go to my sales order header table.
+And I’m going to go to my sales order header table.

 And I’m going to create the join here.